Skip to main content

 Pricing experimentation at scale

 Say: Lead with the trial-to-paid experiment.
-Describe the hypothesis, the cross-functional prep with RevOps and Finance, and the decision to ship even though short-term ARPU dipped.
+Describe the hypothesis, the planning work with RevOps and Finance, and the decision to launch despite a short-term drop in ARPU.

 Why it matters: Atlassian wants a PM who can partner across Finance and Sales Ops on pricing — most candidates can't talk pricing at this depth.